 Continuing Term – similar to tenure, an appointment continuing to the date of academic retirement, but subject to programmatic need.
 If a faculty member’s area of expertise is no longer considered necessary by the department or school, even though the faculty member may have a continuing term, the appointment can be terminated.
-Applies to faculty in the Medical Center Line (see Section 2.3F, Duration of Appointments in the SoM Faculty Handbook), Non-Tenure Line (Research) (see Section 2.5F ) and Non-Tenure Line (Teaching)(see Section 2.6E).
+Applies to faculty in the University Medical Line (see Section 2.3F, Duration of Appointments in the SoM Faculty Handbook), Non-Tenure Line (Research) (see Section 2.5F ) and Non-Tenure Line (Teaching)(see Section 2.6E).

 Coterminous – ending at the same time.
 Appointments in the NTLR are usually coterminous with grant funding; that is, if the faculty member’s grant funding ends, the appointment can be ended.
 Appointments at the VAPAHCS and other affiliated institutions are coterminous with continued salary support from the institution, as well as programmatic need.

 Counseling Memo – candid feedback to a faculty member on academic performance and progress to date, based on the results and the information gathered during a successful reappointment or promotion review.
 The draft counseling memo is included in the long form and is provided to the candidate after the review process is complete.